 Hegelian mutual recognition puts ethical considerations of reciprocity with others to the fore.
 In part, it is a more sophisticated version of the idea behind the golden rule.
 It also suggests that anyone’s authority and responsibility for anything should always be evenly balanced.
 It is also a social, historical theory of the genesis of meaning, value, and identity.
 Hegel’s notion was partly anticipated by Fichte.

 One recent commentator (Lewis 2018) suggested that ethics proper was just missing from Brandom’s earlier accounts.
-His citations for this were to Brandom’s close allies in the interpretation of Hegel, Robert Pippin and Terry Pinkard.
+His citations for this were to Robert Pippin and Terry Pinkard, whose readings of Hegel are often compared to Brandom’s.
 I cannot find the text of Pinkard’s 2007 article, but Pippin in the course of his searching but still very sympathetic review “Brandom’s Hegel” (2005) had suggested there was at that time an important gap in Brandom’s reading, related to Hegel’s lifelong concern with a critical treatment of positivity, i.e., received views and institutionalized claims.

 Pippin cited what I agree to be a dubious argument from Making It Explicit in favor of the social legitimacy of a commitment to enlist in the Navy by a drunken sailor who was tricked into a contract by accepting a shilling for more beer.
 In Spirit of Trust terms, Brandom’s valid point in such a context would be to emphasize that the freedom associated with agency does not entail mastery, and in particular that we do not have mastery over the content of our own commitments.
 The issue for Pippin in 2005 was that Brandom seemed to put sole responsibility and authority for determining the content of commitments on the audience.
 Pippin found with respect to positivity “not so much a problem as a gap, a lacuna that Brandom obviously feels comfortable leaving unfilled” in Making It Explicit.
 I suspect Brandom’s lack of discomfort was directly tied to a deferral of such considerations to his 40-year magnum opus project, A Spirit of Trust.